ssbg04/ssbg04/README.md

 - 👋 Hi, I’m Cris Charles
 - 👀 I’m interested in Software Developing
-- 🌱 I’m currently learning in ReactJS, MySQL, NodeJS
+- 🌱 I’m currently learning in React, Nodejs, and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

+<h1>Bold text</h1>

 <!---
 ssbg04/ssbg04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.